-- ear infections-especially long-lasting repeated infections with pus. - meningitis (often child has other disabilities and behavioral problems). - certain medicines (streptomycin, and related antibiotics). - frequent very loud noise.
+• ear infections-especially long-lasting repeated infections with pus.

+- meningitis (often child has other disabilities and behavioral problems). - certain medicines (streptomycin, and related antibiotics). - frequent very loud noise.

 Other causes.
-There are many other less common causes of deafness.
+There are many other less common causes of hearing loss.
 In 1 out of 3 children the cause is not known.

-Importance of early recognition of deafness
+Importance of early recognition of hearing loss

-During the first years of life, a child's mind is like a sponge; it learns language very quickly.
-If a child's hearing problem is not recognized early and effective help is not provided, the best years for learning communication skills may be lost (age 0 to 7).
-The earlier special training begins, the more a child can learn to communicate.
+During the first years of life, a child's mind is like a sponge-it soaks up language very quickly.
+If a child's hearing loss is not recognized early and effective help is not provided, the best years for learning communication skills may be lost (age 0 to 7).
+The earlier language training begins, the more a child can learn to communicate.

 Parents should watch carefully for signs that show if a baby hears or not.
 Does the baby show surprise or blink when you make a sudden loud noise?
 As the baby grows, does he turn his head or smile when he hears familiar voices?
 Has he begun to say a few words by 18 months of age?
 Does he say a lot of words fairly clearly by age 3 or 4?
-If not, he may have a hearing problem.
+If not, he may have hearing loss.
 As soon as you suspect a problem, test the child's hearing.

 Simple tests for hearing are on pp. 450 and 451.
-If it seems the child does not hear well, when possible, take him to a specialist for testing.
+If it seems the child has hearing loss, when possible, take him to a specialist for testing.

-Unless a child is given a lot of understanding and help learning to communicate from an early age, deafness can be one of the most difficult, lonely, and misunderstood disabilities.
-The following 2 stories will help show the difference that it can make to recognize a hearing problem early and provide the extra help that the child needs.
+The following 2 stories will help show the difference that it can make to recognize hearing loss early and provide the extra help that the child needs.